chaoss/augur/docs/source/index.rst

 ~~~~~~~~
 ~~~~~~~~

-Augur's documentation; (pronounced aww-gur), is split into seven (7) parts.
+Augur's documentation; (pronounced awe-grrr), is split into seven (7) parts.
 If you’re new to the project, we recommend giving it a once-over as a gentle introduction.
 Otherwise, feel free to hop right into the docs!

 .. toctree::
    :maxdepth: 2